Heliozoa/elm_rs/README.md

 - [ ] Implement `Elm` for all std types supported by `serde::{Deserialize, Serialize}` where possible
 - [ ] Include definitions for the dependencies of exported types
 - [ ] Compatibility with serde attributes (e.g. `rename`)

+### License
+Licensed under either one of
+- Apache License, Version 2.0
+- The MIT License